HL7/davinci-deqm/source/pages/mrp.md

 ## Introduction

 The Medication Reconciliation Use Case defines the process by which the MRP Measure data can be exchanged between a provider acting in the role of the Producer to a Payer which is acting in the role of the Consumer.
 MRP Measure is an attestation that a medication reconciliation post-discharge was performed on a covered member.
-This use case covers both the request to send attestation information and the unsolicitated submission of that data.
+This use case covers both the request to send attestation information and the unsolicited submission of that data.

 ## MRP Use Case Background